Gajesh2007/ai-scientist/README.md

-# AI Scientist
+# Gaj's AI Lab

 This repository is dedicated to building a personal AI lab for experimenting with and benchmarking AI models.
 The project aims to explore various aspects of AI-driven scientific discovery, from ideation to experimentation and analysis.

 ## Vision

-The long-term vision is to create a suite of tools that can automate or assist in scientific research, leveraging the power of large language models and other AI techniques.
-This is a journey to understand the capabilities and limitations of current AI in a scientific context.
+The vision for this AI Lab is to pioneer the development of "AI Life," where autonomous AI Scientists are central to a new digital world dedicated to invention and discovery.
+Rather than simply automating or assisting with existing research, our primary goal is to build the foundational framework for a vibrant ecosystem of open-ended agents.
+These agents will be capable of independent creation, experimentation, and innovation.
+This project is a journey to understand and shape the future of AI in science, ultimately constructing a world where the expansion of knowledge through artificial intelligence is the primary pursuit.

 ## Current Focus